delawaremathguy/ShoppingList/README.md

 Feel free to use this as is, to develop further,  to completely ignore, or even just to inspect and then send me a note to tell me I am doing this all wrong.

+## Update Available as of December 4, 2020

+[An updated version of this project, retitled *ShoppingList14*, has been released](https://github/com/DelawareMathGuy/ShoppingList14).
+It incorporates some iOS 14 features, compiles with XCode12.2 and runs under iOS 14.2.

+**This project, ShoppingList, will no longer be updated.**

 ## Last Update of Note: October 7, 2020